holodeck-b2b/hb2b-as2/README.md

 Version numbering follows the [Semantic versioning](http://semver.org/) approach.

 ## License
-The Holodeck B2B AS2 extension is licensed under the General Public License V3 (GPLv3) which is included in the LICENCE file in the root of the project.
+The Holodeck B2B AS2 extension is licensed under the General Public License V3 (GPLv3) which is included in the LICENSE file in the root of the project.
 This means you are not allowed to integrate Holodeck B2B AS2 in a closed source product.
 You can however use Holodeck B2B AS2 together with your closed source product as long as you only use the interfaces (API's) in the [Core project|https://github.com/holodeck-b2b/Holodeck-B2B] to communicate with Holodeck B2B.
 For this purpose, the interfaces module is licensed under the Lesser General Public License V3 (LGPLv3).

 ## Support